alinemsm/The-Subtle-Art-of-AB-Testing/README.md

 - **Udacity's A/B Testing Course** - It's my go-to guide, really gets into the nitty-gritty, taught by Google experts with loads of experience.
 - **Trustworthy Online Controlled Experiments: A Practical Guide to A/B Testing** - Offers a broad overview, covering a lot of ground.
 Great as a reference.
+- **Statistical Methods in Online A/B Testing** - A solid intro to the stats behind A/B testing.

 I'll add more papers and stuff as I go, especially the ones I keep coming back to.